davepinch/pinchy.cc/content/about/about-this/this-website-is-my-extended-memory-as-i-get-older/this-website-is-my-extended-memory-as-i-get-older.md

 ---
-title: "This is my extended memory as I get older."
+title: "This website is my extended memory as I get older."
 next: "One day I will look upon these memories as a stranger."
 ---